 Inspect your home, and take pictures of any damage that occurred.
 If you are concerned about safety, have a qualified building inspector or structural engineer inspect your residence before entering.
 Stay out of any dwelling if you smell gas, floodwater remains or your home was damaged by fire and authorities have declared it unsafe.

-Should you become separated from family members, utilize your family communication plan or contact the American Red Cross at 1-800-RED-CROSS/1-800-733-2767 or safeandwell.org .
+Should you become separated from family members, utilize your family communication plan or contact the American Red Cross a 1-800-RED-CROSS/1-800-733-2767 or safeandwell.org.
 Contact the American Red Cross chapter where you are staying for information.

-Information provided the Institute for Business & Home Safety.
+This information is provided by the Institute for Business & Home Safety.
 The Institute for Business & Home Safety’s mission is to reduce the social and economic effects of natural disasters and other property losses by conducting research and advocating improved construction, maintenance and preparation practices.

 The information and suggestions presented range from simple weekend tasks to involved projects that may require professional assistance.
 Before starting on any activity, make sure you are comfortable with the required skill level.
 If you are uncertain, contact a professional.
 Report any property damage to your insurance agent or company representative immediately after a wildfire or other natural disaster and make temporary repairs to prevent further damage.